frame-lang/frame-docs/advanced_frame/services.rst

 Services
 --------

-True services do not have inate termniation criteria.
-Instead some outside signal from the operating system or other source "kills" the program.
+True services, in general, do not have inate termination criteria.
+Instead some outside signal source "kills" the program.
 The next example shows a program similar to Looper but with no termination logic.
 Instead, the user must send an interupt signal by pressing CTRL-C.